vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_Workflow/vtctldclient_Workflow_delete.md

 ### Options

 ```
-  -h, --help                 help for delete
+  -h, --help                 help for Delete
       --keep-data            Keep the partially copied table data from the workflow in the target keyspace
       --keep-routing-rules   Keep the routing rules created for the workflow
   -w, --workflow string      The workflow you want to delete (required)